microbit-playground/programs/reaction-timer.md

 * It's possible to cheat but pressing `button_b` when the clock animation is showing.
 Introduce a way of stopping the cheating.
 * Make a two player game.

+### See More

+* This program is also [written up here](http://blog.rareschool.com/2017/01/a-simple-reaction-timer-in-micropython.html).
+* The code is available [on github](https://github.com/microbit-and-chips/reaction-timer).